maderaroja/twitterapiR/README.md

 This project is an API wrapper for Twitter in R. This package provides user friendly functions for the users to query information from Twitter.

-Current list of functions included in the wrapper:
+The current list of functions included in the wrapper are:

 -   set_bearer(“API key”, “API secret”)
 -   get_bearer()